Chizaram-Igolo/react-coding-challenge/README.md

 ## Overview (Graphs) view

-Create a simple single-page application that allows a planner to get insights into client and planning information.

-You will find the corresponding data to display in `planning.json`, which contains around 10k records.

 ## Product Specification

+A SPA that:

+- Tabulates the given data and makes it navigable.
+- Allows filtering and sorting of columns.
+- Presents statistical overview.

+### User Stories

 As derived from the requirements given in the assessment.

-### User Stories

 - As a user, I want my planning data in tabular view so that I can browse through it.
-- As a user, I want to get an a graphical representation of at least one of:
+- As a user, I want to get a graphical representation of at least one of:
   - booking grade
   - office city
   - skill